chaitanyarahalkar/cr/content/home/experience.md

   location = "Pune, India"
   date_start = "2019-01-20"
   date_end = "2019-07-20"
+  description = """
+  1. Bank Reconciliation Solution -
-  description = """Worked on a bank reconciliation project.
-Designed and deployed Oracle database on a VPS.
-Developed a backend system using Django framework for the administration panel, that reconciles transaction records of the bank and transaction history of its customers.
-Used data analytics to provide a statistical overview of the reconciled records."""
+  - Developed a backend system using Django framework for the administration panel
+  - Worked on developing a software that reconciles transaction records of the bank and transaction history of its customers.
+  - Used data analytics to provide a statistical overview of the reconciled records.
+  - Audited the codebase for security vulnerabilities.
+  2. OTT (over-the-top) Video Streaming Solution -
+  - Worked on a scalable architectural design of a video on-demand solution used by more than 500,000 users.
+  - Audited the backend Cordova (iOS + Android native app development framework) for security issues and vulnerabilities.
+  """

 +++